jayeshkaithwas/hacklab/content/Notes/Python/Python Basic.md

 50 pairs × 101 = 5050.

 So the total of all the numbers from 1 to 100 is 5050.
 Isn’t that a cool shortcut?

+# from import Statements
+---
+An alternative form of the import statement is composed of the `from` keyword, followed by the module name, the `import` keyword, and a star; for ­example, `from random import *`.
+With this form of import statement, calls to functions in `random` will not need the `random.` prefix.
+However, using the full name makes for more readable code, so it is better to use the normal form of the `import` statement.